ofpiyush/automerger/README.md

 Whenever a push is made to the trunk, automerger makes pull requests to all other branches and tries to merge the PRs.

-If it fails to do so, it assigns to the pusher of the commit to master for human intervention.
+If it fails to do so, it assigns to the pusher of the commit (configurable) for human intervention.

 ## Running

 You can use the executable from [releases](https://github.com/ofpiyush/automerger/releases/latest), or use the `ofpiyush/automerger` [docker image](https://hub.docker.com/r/ofpiyush/automerger).

-Use `/` or `/automerger` for hosting the app.
-At the moment the http server makes no assumptions about the path it runs on, but it might add paths like `/stats` and `/ping` in later versions.
+You can use path `/` or `/automerger` for hosting the app.
+At the moment the http server makes no assumptions about the path it runs on, but it might add paths like `/stats` or `/metrics` and `/ping` in later versions.

 Security comes first, so automerger refuses to run without a webhook secret and verifies signatures of all incoming events.